Primary frequency regulation in power grids with on-off loads: chattering, limit cycles and convergence to optimality: Hysteresis on controllable loads

 \subsection{Limit cycle behavior}

-{Numerical simulations demonstrate} that limit cycle behavior can \an{occur} when the considered hysteretic loads are introduced in the network {(see Section \ref{Simulation})}.
-This is a consequence of the load on-off behavior which results to discontinuous changes in the vector field which in turn cause further switches. \ak{Note that the existence of equilibrium points does not ensure the absence of limit cycles. } In the following section we present an approach to resolve this issue.
+Numerical simulations \ak{in Section \ref{Simulation} (see Fig. \ref{Limit_cycle_case})} demonstrate that limit cycle behavior can {occur} when the considered hysteretic loads are introduced in the network.
+This is a consequence of the load on-off behavior which results to discontinuous changes in the vector field which in turn cause further switches. {Note that the existence of equilibrium points does not ensure the absence of limit cycles. } In the following section we present an approach to resolve this issue.

-\section{An \ka{adapted} scheme for hysteretic loads}
+\section{An {adapted} scheme for hysteretic loads}

-\an{ In this section, we discuss how hysteretic on-off load dynamics may be modified to guarantee convergence, ruling out limit cycle behavior.
-In particular, we propose a control scheme that allows two modes of operation for on-off loads; one that implements \eqref{sys_hysteresis}, and a second one that allows loads to switch on \ka{when significant} frequency deviations are observed, providing support to the power network, but prohibits further switches.
+{ In this section, we discuss how hysteretic on-off load dynamics may be modified to guarantee convergence, ruling out limit cycle behavior.
+In particular, we propose a control scheme that allows two modes of operation for on-off loads; one that implements \eqref{sys_hysteresis}, and a second one that allows loads to switch on {when significant} frequency deviations are observed, providing support to the power network, but prohibits further switches.
 The latter is in line with existing load shedding practices where loads are switched at urgencies (e.g. \cite[Ch.
-9]{machowski2011power}). \an{The mode of operation of the loads is determined from the aggregate demand. \icl{In particular,} load shedding is implemented on an increasing portion of \ka{on-off loads as the total demand increases}.} In this section, we explain how such scheme should be designed \ka{such that on-off loads provide ancillary service to the power network without compromising its stability properties.}} In particular, we consider the following scheme for controllable demand dynamics
+9]{machowski2011power}). {The mode of operation of the loads is determined from the aggregate demand. {In particular,} load shedding is implemented on an increasing portion of {on-off loads as the total demand increases}.} In this section, we explain how such scheme should be designed {such that on-off loads provide ancillary service to the power network without compromising its stability properties.}} In particular, \ak{controllable demand trajectories satisfy the following property}

 where $j\in N$, $\underline{p}^c_j$ are variables available for design (see Section \ref{sec: Controller Design_simple} below), and $\overline{d}_j, \omega^0_j$ and $\omega^1_j$ are as in \eqref{sys_hysteresis}.
 The scheme in \eqref{sys_hysteresis_new_simple} is depicted in Figure \ref{hysteresis_new_figure_simple}.
 Furthermore, $p^c$ is a power command variable given by